-Field Description 2 CH4TBIG Channel 4 Trigger Enable Enables the generation of the channel trigger when the FTM counter is equal to the CV register.
+Field Description 7 Channel Trigger Flag TRIGF Set by hardware when a channel trigger is generated.
+Clear TRIGF by reading EXTTRIG while TRIGF is set and then writing a 0 to TRIGF.
+Writing a 1 to TRIGF has no effect.
+If another channel trigger is generated before the clearing sequence is completed, the sequence is reset so TRIGF remains set after the clear sequence is completed for the earlier TRIGF.
+0 No channel trigger was generated.
+1 A channel trigger was generated.
+6 Initialization Trigger Enable INITTRIGEN Enables the generation of the trigger when the FTM counter is equal to its initial value.
+0 The generation of initialization trigger is disabled.
+1 The generation of initialization trigger is enabled.
+5 Channel 1 Trigger Enable CH1TRIG Enables the generation of the channel trigger when the FTM counter is equal to the CV register.
 0 The generation of the channel trigger is disabled.
 1 The generation of the channel trigger is enabled.
-1 CH3TRIG Channel 3 Trigger Enable Enables the generation of the channel trigger when the FTM counter is equal to the CV register.
+4 CH0TRIG Channel 0 Trigger Enable Enables the generation of the channel trigger when the FTM counter is equal to the CV register.
 0 The generation of the channel trigger is disabled.
 1 The generation of the channel trigger is enabled.
-0 CH2TRIG Channel 2 Trigger Enable Enables the generation of the channel trigger when the FTM counter is equal to the CV register.
+3 CH5TRIG Channel 5 Trigger Enable Enables the generation of the channel trigger when the FTM counter is equal to the CV register.
 0 The generation of the channel trigger is disabled.
 1 The generation of the channel trigger is enabled.